-XLSX to CSV Converter — Free Online
+Excel to CSV Converter — Free Online

 About XLSX to CSV Conversion

 XLSX to CSV is the conversion that bridges authoring formats and distribution formats.
 XLSX is good at one job, CSV is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles XLSX to CSV entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting CSV downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+Where an XLSX file carries formatting, multiple sheets, and live formulas, a CSV strips all of that away to leave nothing but the raw rows and columns as plain text.
+That stripping-down is the entire point of this conversion, because a database importer, an API, or a Python script wants clean data, not a styled workbook.

 Why People Convert XLSX to CSV

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 XLSX to CSV is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+You convert XLSX to CSV when a system on the other end speaks plain tabular text and chokes on the rich workbook wrapper.
+Importing contacts into a CRM, feeding rows to a bulk-upload tool, or handing data to a script almost always demands CSV, so flattening the spreadsheet to comma-separated values is the bridge between a human-friendly sheet and a machine-friendly feed.

 How to Convert XLSX to CSV Online